 Symptoms include small bumpy warts around the penis, testicles, and anus or discomfort when going to the toilet if the inside of the anus is infected, but they can also be painless.
 There may be no symptoms at all.
 If symptoms are present they will generally appear two to three months after being infected, but can take much longer.
 Outbreaks of warts can then appear periodically.

 A physical examination of the infected area is all that is needed to detect warts.

-There is currently no cure for genital or anal warts, but a doctor can remove the warts by freezing, burning using a laser or by applying liquid wart-paint or creams.
-Warts can recur and treatment sometimes requires several visits.
+There is currently no cure for genital or anal warts, but a doctor can remove the warts by freezing, burning using a laser, or by applying liquid wart-paint or creams.
+Warts can reoccur and treatment sometimes requires several visits.